lombo-cmyk/plant-monitor/README.md

 1. `make build-base` before building images - needed just once
 1. `make build` to build all
 1. `make start` to start all

+## Memory limit
+Memory limit support on RPI is disabled by default.
+In order to enable it edit `/boot/firmware/cmdline.txt` adding the following to the end of the file: `cgroup_enable=memory swapaccount=1 cgroup_memory=1 cgroup_enable=cpuset` and reboot